tomhodgins/responsive.style/src/theory/what-is-a-css-reprocessor.md

+---
-# What is a CSS Reprocessor?
+title: What is a CSS Reprocessor?
+---

 A CSS reprocessor is software that processes (or reprocesses as-needed) CSS code in the web browser after the page has loaded.